EmumbaOrg/postgres-invoice-pilot/docs/workshop/docs/02-Setup/08-Review-Manual-Process.md

 Let's review the application UI for Invoices.

-1. In the Woodgrove Bank Contract Management Portal, select the **Invoices** page and to view the list of Invoices.
+1. In the Invoice Pilot Portal, select the **Invoices** page and to view the list of Invoices.
 Then select the **Edit** button for the first Invoice in the list.
 This will bring up the Invoice Edit page.

     ![Screenshot of the Invoices list with the Edit button highlighted for the first Invoice in the list.](../img/INV_2.8.1.png)